 - Double-Trigger Vesting.
 All awards granted under the new 2017 program are subject to double-trigger vesting upon the consummation of a change of control.

 Debra A. Cafaro Employment Agreement

-In March 2011, we entered into an amended and restated employment agreement with Debra A. Cafaro, our Chairman of the Board and Chief Executive Officer.
-Pursuant to her employment agreement, our Chief Executive Officer is not entitled to severance benefits solely upon a change of control, nor is she entitled to any tax gross-ups with respect to payments made in connection with a change of control.
-A more detailed description of Ms. Cafaro’s employment agreement is set forth in our 2013 Proxy Statement.
+Our amended and restated employment agreement with Debra A. Cafaro, our Chairman of the Board and Chief Executive Officer, does not entitle her to severance benefits solely upon a change of control or to any tax gross-ups with respect to payments made in connection with a change of control.
+A more detailed description of Ms. Cafaro’s employment agreement is set forth in our 2017 Proxy Statement.

 Anti-Hedging and Anti-Pledging Policy